 - Commisions per LOT – you don’t see this very often, usually only with the top class.

 Deposit fees, Withdrawal fees, Fees for Inactivity.

 Depending on your budget and your own trading style, you can choose between Micro (trading Micro Lots), Mini and Standard accounts for the most serious trading activity.
-We encourage you to start small with Micro or Mini if possible.
+If you are a newbie then we recommend you to start small with Micro or Mini if possible.

 Yes, Kenya’s Forex trading is legal.
 There are many CMA-licensed forex brokers to choose from.
 It is important to note that while Forex trading is legal, there are still some risks involved.

 The Kenyan Shilling is not a very stable currency and can sometimes fluctuate quite a bit in value.
 Forex trading can be a great way to make money, but it’s not for everyone.
 Make sure that you understand the risks before you start trading.
 If you’re not careful, you could end up losing money in the Forex market.

 Because it is so easy to get started in forex trading, many brokers in Kenya have very low deposit requirements, some as low as 1 US dollar.
 Many brokers offer rand trading accounts, so Kenyans do not have to convert their money into dollars first.
 All Kenyan forex brokers now have mobile apps that allow traders to deposit and withdraw funds, check market news and make trades from their phones.

 The foreign exchange market, also called the currency market or forex (FX), is the world’s largest financial market, with the volume of over $5 trillion traded daily.

 Unlike stock markets, which are exchanges where shares of stock in a company are traded between investors, the FX market is a true “market maker.”
 In other words, there is no central exchange where currencies are traded.
 Instead, currencies are traded between two parties in an over-the-counter (OTC) market.